 And that's where I first saw the term Sámi.

-The Sámi, whom I had never heard of before by that name, are the people once referred to as Lapps: now viewed as a derogatory term coming from references to their clothing being patches, or rags from their multi-colored designs.
-They once inhabited much of northern Norway, Sweden, Russia, and Finland, hence the term Lapland for Finland's northernmost region.
+The Sámi, whom I had never heard of before by that name, are the people once referred to as Lapps: now viewed as a derogatory term coming from references to their clothing being patches, or rags in their multi-colored designs.
+They once inhabited much of northern Norway, Sweden, Finland, and Russia's Kola Peninsula-- hence the term Lapland for Finland's northernmost region.
 Seeing as a quarter of my family came from this area, it of course made me wonder if I was part Sámi too.
 My interest in my family background had been rekindled, but in a much stronger sense.
 No longer was I trying to just put in names and dates and just hunt around, knowing a lot of generalities and filling in specifics.
 Now I was trying to find out who I really am.

-And so, seeing as the half-Swedish, half-Sámi Salming is one of the few Sámi athletes to make it big in a major sport (and according to Geni, my 11th cousin once removed), I felt like I should start a collection of his cards and items.
+And so, seeing as the half-Swedish, half-Sámi Salming is one of the few Sámi athletes to make it big in a major sport (and according to Geni, he is my 11th cousin once removed), I felt like I should start a collection of his cards and items.
 I picked up my first few in July 2022.
 Sadly, only two weeks later came his diagnosis with ALS.
 The disease eventually took his life on November 24, 2022.